rabyj/EpiClass/README.md

 This repository contains most of the code used to obtain results for the following paper:
 [Leveraging the largest harmonized epigenomic data collection for metadata prediction validated and augmented over 350,000 public epigenomic datasets](https://doi.org/10.1101/2025.09.04.670545)

-To interact with the paper figures, use the [Quarto website](https://rabyj.github.io/EpiClass/epiclass-paper/index.html).
+To explore the interactive figures, use the [Quarto website](https://rabyj.github.io/EpiClass/epiclass-paper/index.html).
 This website is generated from an alternative version of the Python notebooks used to create the figures (notebooks are at `src/python/epiclass/utils/notebooks/paper/paper-final/fig*.ipynb`).

 See [Key Scripts](#key-scripts) section for the training code.

 ## Model Availability – Neural Networks Trained on EpiATLAS

-Models trained on the EpiATLAS dataset and used for inference on other datasets (as part of the associated publication) are available on HuggingFace under the ["EpiClass models" collection](https://huggingface.co/collections/KatLeChat/epiclass-models-68adb5ce65c8f2fb93322e59).
+Models trained on the EpiATLAS dataset and used for inference on other datasets (as part of the associated publication) are available on Hugging Face under the ["EpiClass models" collection](https://huggingface.co/collections/KatLeChat/epiclass-models-68adb5ce65c8f2fb93322e59).

 ## Setup

 The code was developed primarily with **Python 3.8**.
 Compatibility with other versions is not guaranteed.
-However, the test suite passed under python 3.9 to 3.11.
+However, the test suite passed under python 3.9-3.11.

+### Installation for training

 To install the environment for training: